Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-For the converse, assume that there is a simple edge joining node $i$ to node $i+1$ in the north face of $d_{w}$.
+\begin{proof} The forward direction is Lemma~\ref{lem:simple edge in N face}.
+For the converse, suppose there is a simple edge joining node $i$ to node $i+1$ in the north face of $d_{w}$.
 We need to show that $s_{i} \in \L(w)$.
 By Lemma~\ref{lem:a=1 implies type I}, if $\a(d)=1$, then $w$ is of type I. In this case, $s_{i} \in \L(w)$ by Lemma~\ref{lem:image zigzag}.
-Now, assume that $\a(d)>1$.
+Now, suppose $\a(d)>1$.
 Consider the simple representation for $d_{w}$ and let $e$ be the edge joining $i$ to $i+1$.
-For sake of a contradiction, assume that $s_{i} \notin \L(w)$.
-Then either \begin{enumerate}[label=\rm{(\alph*)}] \item it is not the case that the end of $e$ leaving node $i+1$ encounters the northernmost occurrence of $d_{i}$ before any other generator; or

-\item it is not the case that the end of $e$ leaving node $i$ encounters the northernmost occurrence of $d_{i}$ before any other generator. \end{enumerate} (We allow both (a) and (b) to occur.)
-Note that since $e$ crosses the line $x=i+1/2$, it must encounter $d_{i}$ at some stage.
+For sake of a contradiction, suppose that $s_{i} \notin \L(w)$.
+Then either \begin{enumerate}[label=\rm{(\alph*)}] \item It is not the case that the end of $e$ leaving node $i+1$ encounters the northernmost occurrence of $d_{i}$ before any other generator; or \item It is not the case that the end of $e$ leaving node $i$ encounters the northernmost occurrence of $d_{i}$ before any other generator. \end{enumerate} Note that since $e$ crosses the midline between nodes $i$ and $i+1$, it must encounter $d_{i}$ at some stage.
 We consider three distinct cases.

-Case (1): Assume that $i \notin \{1, 2, n, n+1\}$.
+Case~(1).
+Assume $i \notin \{1, 2, n, n+1\}$.
 Then $e$ is undecorated.
-We deal with case (a) from above; case (b) has a symmetric argument.
+We deal with Condition~(a) from above; Condition~(b) has a similar argument.
 Since the curve must eventually encounter $d_{i}$, the edge $e$ must change direction from right to left.
 Then we must be in one of the three situations of Lemma~\ref{lem:direction change}.
-But since we are assuming that $\a(d_{w})>1$, by Remark~\ref{rem:direction change}, Figure~\ref{Fig181-Fig182} depicts the only two possibilities for the edge leaving node $i+1$ in the simple representation for $d_{w}$, where $x=\wcirc$ if $i=n-1$ and is trivial otherwise.
-Certainly, we cannot have the diagram in Figure~\ref{Fig181} since $e$ is undecorated and there is no sequence of relations that can completely remove decorations from a non-loop edge.
-If the diagram in Figure~\ref{Fig182} occurs, then it must be the case that $s_{i+2}$ does not occur between two consecutive occurrences of $s_{i+1}$ in $w$.
-Then by Lemma~\ref{lem:diagram version main zigzag lemma}, $d_{i}$ cannot occur again in $d_{w}$.
-But this prevents the end of $e$ leaving node $i$ to join up with the other end leaving node $i+1$, which contradicts $d_{w}$ having a simple edge joining $i$ to $i+1$.
+But since $e$ is undecorated and we are assuming that $\a(d_{w})>1$, by Remark~\ref{rem:direction change}, Figure~\ref{fig:diagram descent set 2} depicts the only possibility for the edge leaving node $i+1$ in the simple representation for $d_{w}$, where $\mathbf{b}=\wcirc$ if $i=n-1$ and is trivial otherwise.
+Then it must be the case that $s_{i+2}$ does not occur between two consecutive occurrences of $s_{i+1}$ in reduced expressions for $w$.
+By Lemma~\ref{lem:diagram version main zigzag lemma}, $d_{i}$ cannot occur again in $d_{w}$, which contradicts the edge $e$ joining node $i$ to node $i+1$.